jabad3/P4-Advanced-Lane-Lines/writeup.md

 ![alt text][imageBinLanes2]

 Now that we have a set of points that define the left and right lanes, we augment the input image by coloring the lanes in.
 Further, we calculate curvature of the lane.
 The code can be seen in: (`source/process_image.py` file, in the labeled section, approximately lines 151-171).
 I used the 'numpy.polyfit()' function to help fit the points to a second degree polynomial.
 This function returns the coefficients for this polynomial.
+An example from one of the lanes:
+![alt text][CO_Explantation]

 I generated an array that spanned the height of the image, and combined with the polynomials, generated points that now mapped all along the height of the image and also fit the lane curvature.
 I did this for both lanes.
+![alt text][AX_Explantation]
+![alt text][PL_Explantation]
+![alt text][SP_Explantation]

 Using this data, it is now possible to augment the original input with a nicely colored markup of the lanes.
 ![alt text][imageFitLanes]
 ![alt text][imageFitLanesWarped]
 ![alt text][imageFinalColorLanes]